A: Our eligibility rules cover a variety of factors. The eligibility page gives you full details of all the criteria, but here's a brief overview:

 Age - You should be aged between 18 and 57.
 PCs retire at 60, so this allows for your two year probationary period and at least one year's service.

-Residency - To be a PC you must have lived in a London borough policed by the Met for at least three of the last six years, unless you're applying as a transferee PC from another police service.
-If you've been abroad serving in the armed forces or working for the UK government, you can apply if you've lived in a London borough for three of the last six years you've lived in the UK.
+If you've been working for the UK government, you can apply if you've lived in a London borough for three of the last six years discounting any periods of time where you have been deployed overseas or across the UK.
 We'll only check that you meet these requirements if we make a conditional job offer.

 Height - There are no height restrictions, but you must pass our fitness and medical tests.
 Discover what these tests involve in the fitness section.